pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 ### Getting started with Chimera
 The VM has a, partially, working version of Chimera on it.
 If you navigate to the URL provided by your trainer you should be able to see the page it produces.
 The `webapp` part appears to be functioning correctly, you should leave it alone.

 On the VM you should be able to find `cliapp`.
-This is a command line program that you should be able to run like so:
+This is a command line program with minimal documentation (see [cliapp_reference.md](./cliapp_reference.md)).
+You should be able to run it like so:

 ```bash
 cliapp --version